amanarya1r/JavaScript_Projects/Tic_Tac_Toe_Game/readme.md

-## Tic Toe Game
+## Tic Tac Toe Game
-This project is based on the nested if-else and loop condition where a two/one user can play Tic Toe game.
+This project is based on the nested if-else and loop condition where a two/one user can play Tic Tac Toe game.
 To determine the position of board multi-dimensional array has been used, which look like this:

 ```javascript